safetyAI/ChatSafetyAI/README.md

 - initial release

 ## Contact
-Bug reports, questions: `antoine DOT tixier AT safetyfunction .com`
+Bug reports, questions: `antoine DOT tixier AT safetyai .com`

 ## Terms of Use
 These Terms of Use apply to your use of ChatSafetyAI, along with any associated models, APIs, software applications and websites (all together, "Services").
-These Terms form an agreement between you and the Colorado Construction Safety Laboratory, LLC, a Colorado company, and they include our Service Terms and important provisions for resolving disputes through arbitration.
+These Terms form an agreement between you and SafetyAI, Inc., a Colorado company, and they include our Service Terms and important provisions for resolving disputes through arbitration.
 By using our Services, you agree to these Terms.

 ### Who We Are
 ChatSafetyAI is developed by SafetyAI, Inc.